kissmetrics/km-support/_posts/2010-01-04-testing-km.md

 summary: Learn how to test Kissmetrics and keep the test data separate from your "real" data.
 permalink: /getting-started/testing-km/index.html
 ---
+#How to Verify that Kissmetrics is Working

+The first time you set up Kissmetrics, you can create a Test Site and use Kissmetrics Live to verify that Kissmetrics is working.
+The Test Site allows you to create events without harming the real data you collect from your Production Site.

+In addition, if you create a new product, you will receive an additional API key so that you can reserve it for testing purposes.

 * Table of Contents
 {:toc}
 * * *

-When you are starting out, we highly recommended that you set up a separate Test Site as a sandbox.
-That way, any events you create while testing will not interfere with the real data you collect from your Production site.

-Creating a new site provides you an additional API key, which you can reserve only for your testing.
-Most web applications have a configuration file management system to let you swap in the correct KM API key, depending on whether you're running in Production environment or not.

-# Create a Separate Testing Site
+## Step 1 - Go to the Product Dropdown

-* Click the name of your site in the top-left corner.
-This shows a menu for all the sites you are managing.
+In the top navigation, click on the name of your product in the top-left corner.
-* Click "Create New Site", and follow our setup process.

-![Create Site][create-ss]
+![Go to the Product Dropdown][#1]

+## Step 2 - Create a New Product
+Click on **Create New Product.** You need to be the Owner of the account to be able to create a new site.

 *Note: You need to be the [Owner][permissions] of the account to be able to create a new site.*